Dechrissen/hstk/README.md

 The Tesseract executable (engine) is required for the OCR backend in this toolkit.
 It is available on both Windows and Linux.
 - [Windows installer](https://github.com/UB-Mannheim/tesseract/wiki)
-    - make sure you install the executable in this location exactly: `C:\Program Files\Tesseract-OCR\tesseract.e    xe`
+    - make sure you install the executable in this location exactly: `C:\Program Files\Tesseract-OCR\tesseract.exe`
 - [Linux instructions](https://tesseract-ocr.github.io/tessdoc/Installation.html)
     - no special installation instructions; just install via your distro's package manager
     - ensure something like the following is added to your PATH or `.bashrc`:
     ```
-    # TESSERACT path variables
     export TESSERACT_PATH="/usr/bin/tesseract"
     export TESSDATA_PREFIX="/usr/share/tesseract-ocr/5/tessdata/"
     ```